Natalia-Davidenko/distributed-compliance-ledger/x/pki/tests/test-design.md

       * command exists/relevant
    * Negative:
       * access is denied to execute the command
+      * multiple commands are sent with the same Vendor ID
       * incorrect command syntax

 * Сommand result
    * Positive:
       * ADD_VENDOR_INFO command completed successfully **⇒** adds a record about a Vendor
    * Negative:
       * ADD_VENDOR_INFO command failed **⇒** does not add a record about a Vendor

 * Role (Who can send)
    * Positive:
       * Vendor (vendor role the matching Vendor ID)